Kernel-Elastic Autoencoder for Molecular Design: Introduction

 \section{Introduction}

 The advent of generative models has precipitated a revolutionary shift in the development of methods for drug discovery, revealing new opportunities to swiftly identify ideal candidates for specific applications~\cite{maziarka2020mol, moret2020generative, skalic2019shape, wang2021multi, bengio2021gflownet, hoogeboom2022equivariant,prykhodko2019novo}.
 The Variational Autoencoder (VAE) model has emerged amongst these models as an approach with extraordinary capabilities that can be adapted for molecule generation via character, grammar, and graph-based representations~\cite{kingma2013auto, gomez2018automatic, kusner2017grammar, jin2018junction}.
-Here, we introduce the {\em Kernel-Elastic Autoencoder} (KAE) which is a self-supervised generative model based on a modified maximum mean discrepancy loss and weighted reconstruction loss functions.
-With these improvements, KAE demonstrates its capabilities as applied to molecular design and molecular docking.

-Autoencoders (AEs) typically encode the input data by compression into a low-dimensional latent space~\cite{ballard1987modular}.
-However, such latent space can include regions devoid of physical meaning when the encoded data does not map to those regions, thereby limiting the generative capabilities of the model.
-VAEs mitigate that challenge by sampling from encoded latent vectors in known distributions.
-Upon decoding samples from those distributions, VAEs generate outputs mirroring the training data, such as molecules with desired properties.
-An outstanding challenge of great interest is to harness the power of VAEs to generate molecular candidates with optimal properties during the initial screening phase of molecular development, a process that can facilitate early success for drug discovery.
+Autoencoders (AEs) encode the input data by compression into a low-dimensional space~\cite{ballard1987modular}.
+Though providing a high lower bound for accurate reconstruction, such space is not well-structured and in some regions, the decoder does not generate output that resembles the training data, thereby limiting its generative capabilities.
+Sacrificing reconstruction performance, VAEs mitigate this disadvantage by enforcing encoded latent vectors to known prior distributions.
+Upon decoding samples from those distributions, VAEs generate outputs mimicking the training data.
+An outstanding challenge of great interest to drug discovery is to harness the power of VAEs to generate molecular candidates with optimal properties during the screening phase of molecular development, while preserving AE's high reconstruction rate for precise lead candidate optimizations.

-VAEs are typically evaluated for molecule generation using novelty (N), uniqueness (U), validity (V), and reconstruction (R) metrics.
-NUVR metric, which is the product of them, captures the trade-off between these four factors --i.e., the so-called NUV to R tradeoff~\cite{madhawa2019graphnvp}, as a model with high reconstruction ability usually does not achieve high metrics for novelty, uniqueness, and validity.
-Kernel-Elastic Autoencoder (KAE) model outperforms state-of-the-art methods on the NUVR metric, achieving nearly perfect reconstruction while maintaining high novelty, uniqueness, and validity scores (Figure ~\ref{fig:NUVR_bar}).
+Generative models are typically evaluated for molecule generation using novelty (N), uniqueness (U), validity (V), and reconstruction (R) metrics.
+NUVR metric, which is the product of them, captures the trade-off between these four factors, the so-called NUV to R tradeoff, as a model with high reconstruction ability usually does not achieve high metrics for novelty, uniqueness, and validity.